Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume: Introduction

-For instance, the Hungarian Handball Federation canceled all results in the 2019/20 season \citep{Stregspiller2020}.
+For instance, the Hungarian Handball Federation cancelled all results in the 2019/20 season \citep{Stregspiller2020}.
 The implications for the \href{https://en.wikipedia.org/wiki/2019\%E2\%80\%9320_Nemzeti_Bajnoks\%C3\%A1g_I_(women\%27s_handball)}{2019/20 Hungarian women's handball league} were quite dramatic.
 With eight matches left to play from the total of 26, the runner-up Si\'ofok had an advantage of two points---the reward of a win---ahead of the third-placed Ferencv\'aros.
 However, based on the result of the previous 2018/19 season, Ferencv\'aros obtained the second slot in the 2020/21 EHF Champions League for Hungary.
-Thus Si\'ofok, which finished third in the 2018/19 season, can enter only the less lucrative and prestigious EHF Cup, a competition it already won in 2019.
+Thus Si\'ofok, which finished third in the 2018/19 season, can enter only the less lucrative and prestigious EHF European League (called EHF Cup until the 2019/20 season), a competition it already won in 2019.
 Unsurprisingly, the strange decision ignited some controversy \citep{Stregspiller2020}, especially because Gy\H{o}ri Audi ETO KC---the Hungarian club that won the last three editions of the \href{https://en.wikipedia.org/wiki/Women\%27s_EHF_Champions_League}{Women's EHF Champions League}, the most prestigious club tournament in women's handball---was defeated by Si\'ofok on 22 January 2020, the first loss of Gy\H{o}r after more than two years.

 On the other hand, the best 36 German men's handball clubs voted by a large majority to evaluate the 2019/20 season according to the so-called quotient rule, the number of points scored per game \citep{Web24_2020}.
 In addition, the top two clubs were promoted from the second division but there was no relegation.
-Even though F\"uchse Berlin dropped from the fifth to the sixth place due to playing one match more despite its one point advantage over Rhein-Neckar L\"owen, and thus missed participation in the EHF Cup, its managing director acknowledged that there is no fair solution in this situation.
+Even though F\"uchse Berlin dropped from the fifth to the sixth place due to playing one match more despite its one point advantage over Rhein-Neckar L\"owen, and thus can play in the EHF European League only due to the withdrawal of the fourth club TSV Hannover-Burgdorf, its managing director acknowledged that there is no fair solution in this situation.